elonbing/media-tool-kit/plugins/centered-object-video/readme.md

 Lets you set the size of the outputted video.

-[list recommended sizes of video]
+Here's a good list of recommended sizing and aspect ratios. https://support.brightcove.com/en/video-cloud/docs/optimal-video-dimensions

 `--vid-duration="  "`

-Duration of the Video
+Duration of the outputted video.
+This will be treated in seconds.
+You can write a single, definitive number ( eg. `45`) or a range that will be randomly selected when run (eg. `(30,60)`).

 `--background-color="  "`

 The background color of the video.
 Accepts Hex or RGBA values.
+Setting this value as null makes the background transparent.

+`--background-video="  "`

+Allows you to place a secondary video in the background.
+By default it should fill the screen entirely.

 `--opacity="  "`

-Opacity of the Object
+Opacity of the centered object.

-`--output-dir="output"`
+`--output-dir="   "`

 The directory that the completed thing will output to.